ComputeCanada/molmodsim-md-theory-lesson-novice/_episodes/01-introduction.md

 <img src="https://latex.codecogs.com/gif.latex?V_{Bond}=k_b(r_{ij}-r_0)^2" /><br>

 This is a fairly poor approximation at extreme stretching, but bonds are so stiff that it works for well moderate temperatures.
-A Morse potential is more accurate.
+A Morse potential is more accurate, but more expensive to calculate.

 #### The angle potential
 The angle potential describes the bond bending energy.
 It is defined for every triplet of bonded atoms.
 It is also approximated by a harmonic function describing oscillation about an equilibrium angle  <img src="https://latex.codecogs.com/gif.latex?\theta_{0}"/>  with force constant  <img src="https://latex.codecogs.com/gif.latex?k_\theta"/> :